Greetings, dear readers!

 1) You will forget more important things.
 Yes, there are things which you get really angry and frustrated at.
 But rethink.
 Is it actually very very impactful in your life.
 Also, will it’s existence affect you?
 If not, LEAVE IT.

 2) Over a long period of time, it will make you a shrewd person, and you will apply the same attitude to your own self.
 What follows is self destruction, if not stopped.

 Here’s to it.
 People.
-Aren’t they the one who land one in this circle in the first place!
+Aren’t they the one who land us in this circle in the first place!
 They are the solution too!
 Surround yourself with people who will remind you to hold on, or to let go.
 Often when stuck in a fix, we blur out the other option- be it simply giving or taking rash decisions in an attempt to hold on.
 At such times, turn to your reliable people.
 Tell them.
-If they’re the real well wishes, they’ll definitely point the other way too.
+If they’re the real well wishers, they’ll definitely point the other way too.
 The final decision is of course yours.
 The balance stays well maintained in this way!